okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-custom-ui-mobile/main/index.md

 <EmbeddedBrowserWarning />

-> **Note:** If the browser sign-in method works for your application, Okta recommends using that since building a custom sign-in UI takes more effort and development time.
+> **Note:** If the browser sign-in method works for your application, Okta recommends using that because building a custom sign-in UI takes more effort and development time.

 ---

-#### Learning outcomes
+#### Learning outcome

 Customize the sign-in experience with a mobile sign-in UI.